 Checking Room Availability

-Individuals can check room availability of our general-purpose classroom space on Ad Astra (link).
+Individuals can check room availability of our general-purpose classroom space on EMS beginning in April/May 2021.

 Submitting a Room Request